 The Grand Inga Hydro-electrical Project, in partnership with the Democratic Republic of Congo, was expected to generate over 48 000 MW of clean hydro-electricity.
 South Africa was expected have access to over 15 000 MW.

 Most areas in South Africa average more than 2 500 hours of sunshine per year, and average daily solar-radiation levels range between 4,5 kWh/m2 and 6,5 kWh/m2 in one day.
 The southern African region, and in fact the whole of Africa, has sunshine all year round.

 The annual 24-hour global solar radiation average is about 220 W/m2 for South Africa.

 A study by the Council for Scientific and Industrial Research found that the wind and solar power capacity operational during 2015 showed an R800 million net benefit to the economy achieved during that year, followed by a further marked increase in the first six months of 2015, helping to save more than an additional R4 billion in costs to the economy.

 Hybrid energy systems are a combination of two or more renewable energy sources such as photovoltaic, wind, micro-hydro, storage batteries and fuel-powered generator sets to provide a reliable off-grid supply.

 There are two pilot hybrid systems in the Eastern Cape at the Hluleka nature reserve on the Wild Coast and at the neighbouring Lucingweni community.

-Renewable Energy Independent Power Producers Procurement Bidding Programme
+Renewable Energy Independent Power Producers Procurement Bidding Programme (REIPPPP)

 Working for Energy Programme